adam-gaia/nix-installer/README.md

 ```

+## TODO
-# TODO: it would be cool to add a nix garbage collect user-defined script
+- It would be cool to add a nix garbage collect user-defined script